-"The Jews considered a child as born out of holiness whose parents were not proselytes at the time of the birth, though they afterwards became proselytes.
-On the other hand, they considered the children of born in holiness. heathens provided the parents became proselytes before the birth.
-All the children of the heathens were reputed unclean by the Jews; and all their own children holy. -See Dr. Lightfoot.
+"The Jews considered a child as born out of holiness whose parents were not proselytes at the time of the birth, though afterwards became they proselytes.
+On the other hand, they considered the children of heathens born in holiness. provided the parents became proselvtes before the birth.
+All the children of the heathens were reputed unclean by the Jews; and all their own children holv. -See Dr. Lightfoot.
 This shows clearly what the apostle's meaning is."